 Parting Message

-Don’t be scared because being scared makes you mentally and physically weak.
-There are things that we cannot control, so just accept and fight with everything.
+Don't be scared because being scared makes you mentally and physically weak.
+We cannot control some things and accept and fight with everything.
 Go to the doctor without delay and keep your health a priority.
-Don’t be so serious, be “bindaas and enjoy your life to the fullest.
+Don't be so severe, be "bindaas and enjoy your life to the fullest.